SQL Server MONTH Function will return an integer that represents the month part of a specified date and its syntax is

 MONTH Function Example 2

-In this case, we will return the Month numbers from Hire Date in Employee table.
-To achieve this, we are using both the DATEPART and Month function.
+In this case, we will return the Month numbers from Hire Date in the Employee table.
+To achieve this, we are using both the DATEPART and Month functions.
 It demonstrates that you can get the month number using both of these methods.

 SELECT [EmpID] ,[FirstName] + ' '+ [LastName] AS [Full Name] ,[Occupation] ,[YearlyIncome] ,[HireDate] ,MONTH([HireDate]) AS [Month Number] ,DATEPART(month, [HireDate]) AS [This Month From DatePart] FROM [Employee]

-As you can see that the DATEPART, and Month method are returning the same month result.
-Remember, before 2012 people used the DATEPART to extract the Month Number.
-Please refer to DateTime method in SQL Server for the Remaining methods.
+As you can see that the DATEPART and Month method return the same month result.
+Remember, before 2012, people used the DATEPART to extract the Month Number.
+Please refer to the DateTime method in Server for the Remaining methods.